GeertSoetens/WarlockBot/README.md

 #### Warning

 Since recent, my bots haven't worked for a while.
-Apperiantly this is because the V5 gateway is depricated.
+Apparently this is because the V5 gateway is depricated.
 I had not heard about this, but it's easily solved.

 To Solve this issue all you have to do is instead of using